oyvindbusk/Intervar/README.md

 InterVar:
-utility for storing interpretation of sequence variants.
+utility for helping interpretation and storage of interpretation results of sequence variants.

-Consists of DB (sqlite), python backend, and some kind of webapp frontend (AngularJS with a Flask REST backend?)
+Consists of DB (sqlite), python backend, and some kind of webapp frontend (AngularJS with a Flask REST backend?).